rondlite/reaction-docs/website/versioned_docs/version-2.9.1/understanding-hydra-setup.md

 ## Setting up the Identity Provider (IDP)

-As mentioned above, Hydra does not provide user management.
-Reaction uses the existing Meteor User Accounts system in the Reaction API app.
+As mentioned above, Hydra does not provide user management. demand uses the existing Meteor User Accounts system in the demand API app.
 The [`hydra-oauth`] adds IDP features to the app.

 This plugin enables both User Login and Consent Flows.
 Read more about these flows [here](https://www.ory.sh/docs/guides/master/hydra/3-overview/1-oauth2#implementing-a-login--consent-provider).